MIGHTY NINETY

 The Fast Carrier Task Force returned to Anchorage at Ulithi.
 Many ships had some degree of damage from the typhoon, including some with serious structural damage such as USS MIAMI.

 USS ASTORIA had weathered the storm comparatively well, but she still suffered its effects.
 Both of her Kingfisher floatplanes were damaged beyond repair.
-F Division shipmate Jim Thomson recorded in his diary that the two 20mm mounts on the forecastle were wrecked, and the 40mm and 5" mounts were also temporarily out of commission due to "water in the cables" connecting the guns to their fire directors.
 The ship officially reported one significant injury, although there were others.

 Above and below: C Division sailors sorting mail aboard USS ASTORIA upon return to anchorage on 24 December 1944.
 Note the Christmas tree aboard ship in the lower photo.